Theory of categories: Hegel

-Using his own logical method of combination, later to be called the Hegelian dialectic, of arguing from thesis through antithesis to synthesis, he arrived, as shown in W.T.Stace's work cited, at a hierarchy of some 270 categories.
-The three very highest categories were Logic, Nature and Spirit.
-The three highest categories of Logic, however, he called Being, Essence and Notion which he explained as follows:
+Using his own logical method of sublation, later called the Hegelian dialectic, reasoning from the abstract through the negative to the concrete, he arrived at a hierarchy of some 270 categories, as explained by W. T. Stace.
+The three very highest categories were "logic", "nature" and "spirit".
+The three highest categories of "logic", however, he called "being", "essence", and "notion" which he explained as follows: